 Hebrew, unlike English, has long existed in a scriptural and literary world in which letters carry fixed numerical values.
 This practice, known as gematria, is not an invention of the present inquiry but an ancient feature of the script, known in Jewish tradition for millennia.
-Each letter corresponds to a fixed number: א (aleph) is 1, ב (bet) is 2, and ג (gimel) is 3, with later letters moving into tens and hundreds.
+Each letter corresponds to a fixed number: א (aleph) is 1, ב (bet) is 2, and ג (gimel) is 3, with later letters moving into the tens and hundreds.
 When a word is written, its letters can therefore be read not only as sounds or symbols, but also as numerical values whose sum can be calculated.